-Candidates are also asked to provide information pertaining to their disability and any reasonable adjustments that may be required to the selection process of the work environment,
+Candidates are also asked to declare whether they consider themselves to be disabled and to detail any reasonable adjustments that may be required to the selection process.

 To ensure compliance with equality of access and social inclusion, recruitment campaigns will not usually be restricted to one particular medium or advertising venue.
 The Trust also understands that a short-term saving in recruitment costs may lead to a long-term loss, if suitable employees are not recruited and retained, The decision on the choice of suitable advertising media will be influenced by the grade and level of the post; the professional, technical or specialist skills and experience required and the prevailing economic or market circumstances impacting on the availability of suitable candidates, as well as budgetary constraints.

 Advertisements will focus on the objective and demonstrate abilities required to fill the vacancy and will be advertised to the widest practical audience, using a cost effective medium appropriate to each vacancy.